 I’ve done hours of research finding the best value replacement parts while still making a motorcycle look good.
 I often get asked how much I generally spend on restoring cafe racers.

-I’ve restored over a dozen cafe racers over the last few years and have learned a lot about them.
+I’ve restored almost twenty cafe racers over the last few years and have learned a lot about them.
 There’s a lot more to it than just knowing how much you’ll need to spend.

 Break-Down Of Costs To Build a Cafe Racer

 When building a cafe racer, you’ll want to replace the taillight and the blinkers for something much smaller yet still functional.
-I can usually find blinkers for about $30 (that includes front and back blinkers) and a tail light for about $20.
+I can usually find LED blinkers for about $40 (that includes front and back blinkers) and a tail light for about $30.
 Be sure to buy blinkers that blink yellow/amber and a tail light that shines red to avoid problems with road laws.

 One big reason a cafe racer is considered as such has a lot to do with the tires.
 You’ll want to get good looking tires that also provide good functionality as a cafe racer is meant to give you quick rides over short distances.
-I usually spend about $150 – $175 on a set of tires.
-I usually use something like the Shinko 712 front tire and something like the Shinko 712 rear tire (both used in the picture above).
+I usually spend about $130 – $160 on each tire.
+I frequently use something like the Shinko 712 front tire and something like the Shinko 712 rear tire (both used in the picture above).

 Low mounted handlebars is part of what makes a cafe racer a cafe racer.
 It gives a slick race-like look.
 You’ll most likely need to replace yours.
 Expect to pay about $30 for simple, low handlebars.

 Painting the frame is probably the cheapest part of the motorcycle rebuild and also gives the motorcycle the biggest face-lift.
-You can paint your frame for about $15, I usually buy one can of self-etching primer and one can of black Dupli-Color aerosol from an auto store.
+You can paint your frame for about $25, I usually buy one can of self-etching primer and one can of black Dupli-Color aerosol from an auto store.
+See my helpful guide here that explains how to paint a motorcycle frame without removing the engine.

 Let’s not forget about making the exhaust system more simple.
 New exhaust pipes and exhaust wrap are about $60 altogether.
 Don’t skip this step as it will give you the final touch of a cafe racer creation.